owenroberts/mmp350/README.md

 **Week 14**
 - [Building a WP Theme: post formats](http://owenroberts.github.io/mmp350/week14/)
 - [Building a WP Theme: theme branding and final template pages](http://owenroberts.github.io/mmp350/week14/final.html)

+**Week 15**
+- Final project workshop
+- Final project requirements
+	- WordPress theme template files.
+This should be a zipped archive with all of your PHP and SASS files, as well as any image assets that are used for the theme.
+	- Working installation of WordPress theme on the BMCC server with your portfolio work added.
+	- Final Breakdown
+		- Concept (10)
+			- The theme/portfolio should be clear in concept and execution.
+Include the concept in the description in the style.css file.
+		- Visual Design (20)
+			- Overall Impression: does the visual design fit the concept for this theme?
+This is about the atmosphere and feel of the site.
+Much of this is conveyed by the fonts, colors and images and graphic embellishments (icons, shadows, borders etc).
+			- Parts of the page are clearly visible: header, nav, content, footer etc. and the relative importance.
+			- This includes support for responsive or mobile design.

+		- Content (15)
+			- Is the content of your portfolio appropriate for the theme?
+There should be images or videos, descriptions and links (if available) for all of the projects in the portfolio.

+		- Template Files (35) - These are the WordPress files we have been working on this semester.
+For the theme to work correctly all of these files must be included.
+			- index.php: default page.
+Required of all themes
+			- 404.php : Shows if a page or post is now found. the only one where you don’t need a content- because there is no loop
+			- search.php: shows the search results
+			- archive.php: shows list of category/tag/date/author posts
+			- single.php: shows a single post
+			- page.php: single page (like about or bio)
+			- home.php: can be used for blog.
+			- header.php: Includes doctype, opening html, head and opening body tags, navigation
+			- footer.php: Includes footer and closing body and html tags.
+			- sidebar.php
+			- functions.php
+			- favicon.png
+			- screenshot.png
+		- Theme Functionality (20)
+			- Menus (Navigation)
+			- Featured Images
+			- Widget Areas (at least one)